 The free file information forum can help you find out how to remove it.
 If you have additional information about this file, please leave a comment or a suggestion for other users.

-Description: The file dmserver.exe is located in a subfolder of "C:\Program Files" (generally C:\Program Files\Comet Systems\DM\BIN\).
+Description: Dmserver.exe is not essential for Windows and will often cause problems.
+The file dmserver.exe is located in a subfolder of "C:\Program Files" (generally C:\Program Files\Comet Systems\DM\BIN\).

-The software is loaded during the Windows boot process (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
+The software is loaded during the Windows boot process (see Registry key: MACHINE\Run).
 It is not a Windows core file.
 The program is not visible.
-Therefore the technical security rating is 46% dangerous.
+Therefore the technical security rating is 50% dangerous.

 Recommended: Identify dmserver.exe related errors

 Important: You should check the dmserver.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.